Plum Review – Is ‘AI’ the best way to save and invest?

 Where are my savings kept?

-Funds are kept in 'pockets' and you can choose between a 'primary pocket' which provides instant access to your money or an 'easy-access interest pocket' where you'll need to provide 1 day's notice in order to access your savings.
+Funds are kept in 'pockets' and you can choose between a 'primary pocket' which provides instant access to your money or an 'easy-access interest pocket' where you'll need to request a withdrawal before 3pm to receive it on the same day.
 Primary pockets do not pay any interest and the money is held as e-money with Plum and so is not protected by the Financial Services Compensation Scheme (FSCS).
-The Plum Easy-Access pockets are provided by Investec Bank plc and pay up to 1.95% AER interest (depending on the Plum plan you are on).
+The Plum Easy-Access pockets are provided by Investec Bank plc and pay up to 4.21% AER interest (depending on the Plum plan you are on).
 Plum's Easy Access Interest Pockets are protected by the FSCS.

 We provide a useful table below which explains which pockets are available, as well as the main features.

-Plum Primary pocket Plum Easy Access Savings (Basic accounts) Plum Easy Access Savings (Pro, Ultra and Premium accounts)
+Plum Primary pocket Plum Easy Access Savings (Basic accounts) Plum Easy Access Savings (Pro and Ultra accounts) Plum Easy Access Savings (Premium accounts)

 *If requested before 3pm on business days it may be completed the same day